 - We have installed portable handwashing stations and/or hand sanitizer to job sites.

-- We are sanitizing surfaces such as office trailers, etc. daily using EPA approved disinfectant.
+- We are sanitizing surfaces such as office trailers, etc. using EPA approved disinfectant.

-- We are encouraging one-on-one conversation from a safe distance (at least six feet), the use of email to communicate, and video conferencing when available.
+- We are encouraging the use of phone and email to communicate, and video conferencing when available.

 - If you had close contact with an individual who has a confirmed positive test result for COVID-19, you are not permitted on a Nabholz job site or office for 14 days from the date of contact.